 1. Don’t panic

-Let us start with the infinite wisdom of Hitchhiker’s Guide to the Galaxy:
+You can never go wrong with the infinite wisdom of Hitchhiker’s Guide to the Galaxy:

 DON’T PANIC.
 YOU ARE FINE AND EVERYTHING IS OKAY.